junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 They are sometimes useful in the treatment of ulcers.

-_Dosage for_ belladonna—for gut cramps—tablets with 8 mg belladonna
+_Dosage for_ belladonna, for gut cramps, tablets with 8 mg belladonna

   - adults: 1 tablet, 3 to 6 times a day